Muyu language: Grammar

+Overview

+The typical constituent order of a clause in Muyu is verb final.
+Role marking of core arguments is largely done through subject agreement on finite verbs, with a small number of verbs also indexing their object, and some verbs displaying verbal number alternations.
+Nouns lack bound morphology; postpositions, relational nouns, and a multipurpose oblique clitic serve to mark peripheral roles, while core arguments are unmarked by default.
+Verbs are morphologically complex; in addition to indexing their participants, they also take suffixes indicating aspect and mood, they may be marked for switch-reference, and there are a number of non-finite forms.
+Complex predicates are frequent in Muyu, including light verb constructions, auxiliary verbs, and multi-verb constructions, where each verb contributes its lexical meaning to express a complex event.
+Chains of multiple clauses in a row, where all but the final are marked for switch-reference, are frequently used to link multiple events together.

 Nouns, their modifiers, and the noun phrase

 Nouns and pronouns

 Nouns are morphologically simple.
 There is a grammatical gender system, in which the two genders are masculine and feminine.
 Gender agreement surfaces on the verb, where subject and object indexes distinguish masculine and feminine in the third person singular, and on pronouns, where the second person singular also makes a gender distinction.
 Grammatical gender assignment for humans or animals is based on their sex/gender, while there seems to be no clear pattern for inanimates, and often masculine agreement is used as default even for a feminine inanimate noun.
 Kin terms behave differently to other nouns; they are the only nouns able to take morphology, a plural -a suffix, and many have two seemingly unrelated forms, based on whether the kin is discussed in relation to a 3rd person, or a 1st or 2nd person; when discussing "his/her/their father", one would use adi, while for "my/your father", emba is used.
 The infinitive form of the verb, produced with the suffix -i, can be used as a verbal noun.

 Personal pronouns distinguish all three persons, and the number singular and plural, while the second and third person pronouns also make a gender distinction.
 The pronouns may not be used when referring to inanimates.